softmagnet/tp/docs/UserGuide.md

 ### Deleting a student : `delete`
 <hr>

-Deletes the specified student from the address book.
+Deletes the specified student from the TimesTable.

 Format:
 ```